Favipiravir: Synthesis

-There are multiple pathways to synthesize favipiravir.
-One synthesis starts with a pyrazine carboxylic acid, which is first reacted with thionyl chloride and then aqueous ammonia to produce 3-Hydroxypyrazine-2-carboxamide.
-The resulting material is nitrated with potassium nitrate and sulfuric acid to add a nitro group in the 6 position, which is then reduced using hydrazine hydrate to the corresponding amine.
-Finally, the amine is turned into a diazonium group using sodium nitrite and replaced with a fluorine group using hydrofluoric acid.
+Multiple methods have been developed to synthesize favipiravir.

 Society and culture

 Legal status

 The US Department of Defense developed favipiravir in partnership with MediVector, Inc. as a broad-spectrum antiviral and sponsored it through FDA Phase II and Phase III clinical trials, where it demonstrated safety in humans and efficacy against the influenza virus.
 Favipiravir remains unapproved in the UK and the USA.
 In 2014, Japan approved favipiravir for treating influenza strains unresponsive to current antivirals.
 Toyama Chemical initially hoped that favipiravir would become a new influenza medication that could replace oseltamivir (brand name Tamiflu).
 However, animal experiments show the potential for teratogenic effects, and the approval of production by The Ministry of Health, Labor and Welfare was greatly delayed and the production condition is limited only in an emergency in Japan.

-Despite limited data on efficacy, as of March 2021 favipiravir is widely prescribed for outpatient treatment of mild to moderate COVID-19 in Egypt, Hungary and Serbia.
-Patients are required to sign a consent form before obtaining the drug.